HiGregSmith/KiCommand/README.md

 - Mixed Case items are all arguments (Python functions and objects look like arguments in the Command String).
 Mixed case arguments means they also do not get interpreted as commands.
 - Lower case commands do not conflict with the namespaces of most Python commands/variables nor do they conflict with arguments.
 - Note that these capitalization conventions almost eliminate the need for using single quote (it still may be necessary in some cases).

+# Next Up: Tutorial

+This document serves as a basic introduction.
+For much more information in a tutorial format, read the [Tutorial and Wiki](https://forum.kicad.info/t/21008).